When someone is newly diagnosed with prostate cancer, the decisions ahead can feel overwhelming. We’re looking for people who can help with that.

-Peer Coaches support men who have recently been diagnosed with prostate cancer.
+Treatment Decision Buddies support men and trans women who have recently been diagnosed with prostate cancer.
 Using their own lived experience and listening skills, they provide a safe, non-judgemental space for others to explore treatment options and concerns.
 They do not offer medical advice or tell others what to do.

 No. The training is free of charge and includes materials, refreshments, and ongoing support.
 We will reimburse your travel costs and if you live more than 90 minutes from the venue, we can provide a hotel if necessary.

-You’ll be invited to join our national network of Peer Coaches.
-We’ll match you with individuals who’ve asked for support, and you’ll have regular check-ins with the project team.
-You’ll also be part of peer learning sets where you can share experiences and ask questions.
+Once you have a DBS certificate, you’ll join our national network of Treatment Decision Buddies.
+We’ll then match you with individuals who have asked for support.
+You will have regular check-ins with the project team and also be part of peer learning sets, where you can share experiences and ask questions.

 That’s up to you.
-On average, Peer Coaches support around 3 people a year, with an initial session and 1–2 follow-up conversations.
+On average, Treatment Decision Buddies support around 3 people a year, with an initial session and 1–2 follow-up conversations.
 You can always choose to do more or less depending on your time and energy.

 It’s flexible.
 Most sessions take place by phone or Zoom, though some may be in-person at a coffee shop or community centre.
 We always agree with you what works best.